Jenny`s 70th & Scotland

 Route Part 2: Hexham-Scotland

-This map shows a potential week-long tour of Scotland, from Hexham:
+This map shows our week-long tour of Scotland, from Hexham:

 Edinburgh